 In this increasingly digital world, industry leaders need to ensure they have the right tools in place for real-time data collection and quick connectivity.
-Single pair Ethernet (SPE) and real-time data are among the most important needs when it comes to industrial automation and motion control.
+SPE and real-time data are among the most important needs when it comes to industrial automation and motion control.
 Let’s go through why these properties are in such demand, and what tech is driving their development.

 What is SPE?

 Single pair ethernet (SPE) is a type of Ethernet cable that uses only a single pair of wires to transmit data.
 SPE cables are thinner and more flexible than traditional Ethernet cables, making them ideal for use in tight spaces or difficult-to-reach locations.
 SPE cables can also carry data at higher speeds than traditional Ethernet cables, making them perfect for applications that require high bandwidth.

 Additionally, SPE cables are less susceptible to crosstalk and interference than other types of Ethernet cable.

 While SPE cables are not as widely used as traditional Ethernet cables, they are becoming increasingly popular in applications where space is limited or high bandwidth is required.